giu-ferreira-cientista/airbyte-mode/README.md

     - Criar a dag

+    - Criar a Docker network

+    - Incluir nos composes a network criada

+    - Setup Up no serviço

+    - Testar a conexao entre os containers do airflow e do airbyte

     - Criar as conexões com o Airbyte através do script

     - Testar a execução do pipeline